thedarkwriter/courseware-lms-content/video/PuppetResourceAbstration.md

 As your server configuration becomes even more complex, it makes sense to further organize your code into a module.
 A module contains a collection of related classes, all working together to configure a specific piece of software or settings on a server.

-Puppet gives you the power to express your configuration in code to manage your infrastruture automatically and repeatably.
+Puppet gives you the power to express your configuration in code to manage your infrastructure automatically and repeatably.